RuizL25/auth_azure_demo/README.md

-# Demo authentication with azure active directory
+# Demo authentication with azure active directory in ASTRO